-On April 17th we welcomed a group of students who wanted to learn about Lulu and self-publishing.
+On April 17th we welcomed a group of students (or future authors?) who wanted to learn about Lulu and self-publishing.

 A few days after the tour, we received the following message from the group’s leader.